genomic-medicine-sweden/jasen/README.md

 _Json producing Assembly driven microbial Sequence analysis pipeline to support Epitypification and Normalize classification decisions_

 JASEN produces results for epidemiological and surveillance purposes.
-JASEN has been tested using MRSA, but should work well with any bacteria with a stable cgMLST scheme.
+JASEN has been developed for a small set of microbiota (primarily MRSA), but will likely work with any bacteria with a stable cgMLST scheme.

 ## Requirements